rayglover-ibm/wasm-vite-skeleton/README.md

 - Clone the repo
 - Install CMake (3.17+) and Ninja
 - Install the Emscripten SDK.
-Make sure your `EMSCRIPTEN_SDK_PATH` environment variable is configured correctly.
+Make sure your `EMSDK` environment variable is configured correctly.
+(This can be done by running the `emsdk_env` script)
 - `pnpm install` - Installs packages and configures the CMake project in the `lib` package and compiles a binary in debug mode.
 - `pnpm dev` - Starts the vite dev server in dev mode
 - `pnpm build` - Builds a distribution for each package.
 The `lib` package is recompiled in Release mode.

 ### Libraries/Tools/SDKs Used

-- Emscripten
+- Emscripten SDK
 - Node.js, TypeScript
 - Vite, Vitest
 - CMake, Ninja, Clang